10 Things to Do on Taveuni for Foodies© FijiPocketGuide.com

 9. Treat Your Loved One to a Private Dining Experience

-To celebrate a special occasion or simply just because you’re on holiday – you don’t need an excuse, private dining is a special foodie experience on Taveuni.
+To celebrate a special occasion or just because you’re on holiday – you don’t need an excuse; private dining is a special foodie experience on Taveuni.
 Many of the luxury resorts offer the option to have a private table set up on the beach, often with candles and serenaders.
-Resorts like Matangi Resort, Paradise Taveuni, Coconut Grove and Qamea Resort offer this, for example.
+Resorts like Matangi Resort, Paradise Taveuni, The Remote Resort, Coconut Grove and Qamea Resort offer this, for example.
 An irresistibly romantic option is a private island picnic available with Matangi Resort, where you’ll indulge in a gourmet picnic on Horseshoe Bay.
-Vacala Bay Resort offers a similar option, along with wine or beer on a sailing cruise to Honeymoon Island.
+Vacala Bay Resort offers a similar option, along with wine or beer, on a sailing cruise to Honeymoon Island.

 10. Visit the Fruit Stalls and Town Markets

-If you haven’t had the chance to visit the produce markets on Fiji’s mainland, then don’t pass on the opportunity to visit the local produce markets.
-Fruit stalls and markets are found on the roadsides and in the towns of Naqara and Matei where you’ll see an impressive array of tropical fruit and vegetables.
+If you haven’t had the chance to visit the produce markets on Fiji’s mainland, then don’t miss the opportunity to visit the local produce markets.
+Fruit stalls and markets are found on the roadsides and in the towns of Naqara and Matei where you’ll see an impressive array of tropical fruit and vegetables, as well as baked goods and ice cream.
 Stallholders are usually super friendly and eager to share recipes, so you’ll get a cultural experience out of it too.
-Take your purchases back to your self-catering accommodation, which we list in our 10 Best Accommodation on Taveuni for Foodies.
+Take your purchases back to your self-catering accommodation, which we list in our 10 Best Self-Catering Accommodations on Taveuni.

 Was this article useful?